defano/wyldcard/README.md

   "Stinky!"
 ```

-Apple's HyperCard supported a newline character (_logical negation_ symbol, [Unicode U+00AC](https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block)) that could be used to break a long statement across multiple lines; this implementation does not.
+Apple's HyperCard supported a newline character (_logical negation_ symbol, [Unicode U+00AC](https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block))) that could be used to break a long statement across multiple lines; this implementation does not.

-As you enter script text into the script editor, this implementation will flag syntax errors as you type by underlining the offending text with a red squiggle.
+As you enter script text into the script editor, HyperTalk Java will flag syntax errors as you type by underlining the offending text with a red squiggle.

 ## Stacks of Cards

-A HyperCard stack consists of one or more cards grouped together in an ordered list (analogous to a stack of index cards or a Rolodex).
-Only one card is ever visible to the user inside the stack window at any given time.
-When the user navigates from one card to another, the contents of the new card appear in place of the old card.
+A HyperCard stack consists of one or more cards grouped together in an ordered list (like a stack of index cards or a Rolodex) with only one card ever visible at any given time.
+When the user navigates from one card to another, the contents of the new card appear in place of the old card (and the transition may be animated using a `visual effect` specification).

-Cards are comprised of two layers of graphics and user interface elements: a background and a foreground (called the `card` layer).
-Each card has a unique foreground, but its background can be shared between cards.
-Backgrounds, cards, and stacks could contain their own scripts in Apple's HyperCard, but this version does not allow scripting these elements.
+Every card is comprised of two layers of graphics and interactive user interface elements: a background layer and a card layer (foreground).
+Each card has a unique foreground, but its background can be shared between multiple cards.

 ### Navigating between cards